Dates & Schedule

 We will award the following prizes, finisher's medals and trophies:

 All finishers will receive a Salomon Ben Nevis Ultra™ finisher's medal.
 This will be presented at the finish.

-Skyrunning World Championships Medal, the two Salomon Ben Nevis Ultra™ winners' trophies and the cash prizes will be awarded at the prize giving ceremony:
+Skyrunning World Championships ULTRA medals and the two Salomon Ben Nevis Ultra™ winners' trophies will be awarded at the prize giving ceremony at ~1700.